Gold Town, California: Golden Queen Mine

 From the early 1900s to 1980s, the Golden Queen Mine was active on and off, using open pit, underground works, and heap leaching.
 About 100,000 ST of tailings were created over the years.
 Due to erosion since, some of these tailings reached the alluvial fan surface.
 The tailings contain elevated levels of arsenic.
 "Significant potential human health risks to the community and regional environmental impacts may have resulted from release of arsenic-bearing tailings into the waters of the state and airborne sources." according to the Bureau of Land Management.

-Construction has begun to re-open the Golden Queen Mine.
-Commissioning is planned for 2015.
-This is part of the Soledad Mountain Project.
-Open pit mining, cyanide heap leaching, and Merrill-Crowe processes will be used to recover gold and silver from crushed, agglomerated ore.
-The heap leach pad for the mine will be located near Goldtown, according to Kern County Planning and Community Development Department.
+Construction to reopen the Golden Queen Mine began in 2014 as part of the Soledad Mountain Project.
+The mine resumed processing in mid 2016.

+In 2016 the precious mineral producer Andean acquired a 100% interest in Golden Queen Mining LLC.
+Open pit mining, cyanide heap leaching, and Merrill-Crowe processes are used to recover gold and silver from crushed, agglomerated ore.
+The heap leach pad for the mine is located near Gold Town, according to Kern County Planning and Community Development Department.